mtumilowicz/rust-rocket-workshop/README.txt

             * means "all references in T must outlive lifetime 'a"
             * observation: `T: 'a` includes all `&'a T`
         * `'static`
+            * usually error values are always string literals that have the `'static` lifetime
             * indicates that the data pointed to by the reference lives for the remaining lifetime of the running program
                 * rather limiting
                     ```